 Students are invited to sign-up for a free lunch with a university administrator.

-Ball State has a long and proud history of being a welcoming and accessible campus for students with disabilities, and over 700 students used at least one service from the office of Disability Services last year.
-I ask that you please review the information below regarding policies & procedures in working with students with disabilities.
+Ball State has a long tradition of being a welcoming and accessible campus for students with disabilities, with over 800 students using at least one service from the office of Disability Services.
+I ask that you please review the information below regarding policies and procedures in working with students with disabilities.
 Please contact me (email@example.com; 285-5293; Student Center 116) if you have any questions or would like to discuss any of these items.
 Also, I have recently recorded a presentation for faculty that goes into more detail about many of these issues.
 If you would like to view that presentation, it can be found here: A Guide for Faculty Members

 Disability Services is pleased to share our fall 2016 newsletter in which we highlight the good work of students with disabilities at Ball State and provide updates on several important initiatives.
 Thank you for your support of our efforts to provide access and opportunity to over 850 students with disabilities at Ball State.
 A screen-reader friendly version of the newsletter is also available on our website.